It's simple: there are 3 easy ways to book our classes:

 There are a number of parking options in Parramatta with easy access to Sydney Jewellery School.
 There is metered parking with cheap rates after 6pm weekdays and weekends.
-The Justice Precinct Car Park (with reasonable rates) is right next door to the school.
 The school is a block away from Westfield Parramatta with first 3 hours free.

 There is a kitchenette available with a refrigerator, small oven, microwave, sandwich toaster at the school.

 SJS prides itself in low class numbers.
-The average is 8 -12 for general classes.
-We have bench-space for 16 students and this may be utilized for Master Classes or specialist one off workshops with visiting artists.
+The average is 6 for general classes.
 All classes have a minimum number to proceed, so please do not wait to the last minute to book because it may be too late.

 Please check the class you have chosen, these details are on the website and will vary depending on the class you are doing.
 As a general guideline though : Weekend Classes : 09:30am or 10:00am start to 3:30-4:30pm finish.

 Evening Classes : 6:00pm OR 6.15pm OR 6:30pm to 9:00pm